LeKhang97/D4GEN_RNANetDB/2D_struct/README.md

-# This files here is to visualize the 2D from given pdb_id and chain_name
+# These files are for visualizing the 2D from given pdb_id and chain_name

 ### First you need to have the .json file, RNAVienna and forna
 - The .json file can be access via: https://drive.google.com/file/d/1ZYEkASg5wjXhZk3yRmKfjoDVMGwjB-ZP/view?usp=sharing